 The 5-second rule doesn’t just apply to food dropped on the floor!
 If people are looking for you or your expertise or just checking you out on LinkedIn, you have at most 5 seconds to make an impression.
 Don’t waste it.
 This is your professional brand

-LinkedIn has gone back and forth on this but usually, when you fill in your job title under “Experience” it automatically put that same title in your headline.
-The trainers at LI recommend putting in something more descriptive but their engineers just can’t help themselves – they just have to automate things!
+LinkedIn has set things up so that when you fill in your job title under “Experience” it automatically puts that same title in your headline.
+LinkedIn itself recommends putting in something more descriptive but their engineers just can’t help themselves – they just have to automate things!
 I see a lot of job titles and company names in the headline field.
 “Principal at XYZ Consulting”, “Assistant at ABC Company. ” FIX IT!
 If someone is looking for your expertise – to hire you as a consultant or a recruiter looking for job candidates those types of bland titles are not going to help at all.
 Even if it’s simply that someone you’ve met is looking to connect with you on LinkedIn, a few more hints as to which is the “John Smith” they actually want to reach out to – give them a few clues, please!
 There are times when the title may stand alone – If you’re at the VP level at a major company, perhaps you don’t need anything else but you might be more interesting if you did!

 It no longer gives examples but you can do a search to see what others in your industry are using though I found it gave me an odd assortment.
 At least have a look.